 Lesson 4: Choose Complementary Elements

 Since the family has four young boys, Vivian and Alyssa picked accents that balance beauty and function—such as a durable Corian countertop with a gorgeous marble backsplash.
-Colorfully patterned throw pillows keep the breakfast nook’s banquette comfy for homework time and work perfectly with a geometric print hanging above.
+Colorfully patterned decorative pillows keep the breakfast nook’s banquette comfy for homework time and work perfectly with a geometric print hanging above.
 “They play off each other in fun a way,” says Vivian.

 Lesson 5: Create a Centerpiece